Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah, but it also makes sense this way.

-I'm digging you up.
+Finally, I'm picking you up.

 Finally, from Mayfield West in New South Wales.